 Synthetic chemistry has grown significantly in the last few decades.
 Several new catalysts and technologies have opened new doorways for the rapid access to molecules of interest.
-New interdisciplinary fields in chemistry comes into prominence with help of novel technologies related to synthetic chemistry, polymer science, drug delivery, and nanoscience.
-However, these synthetic advancements in chemistry have also raised awareness of the environmental tracks of chemical processes.
+New interdisciplinary fields in chemistry come into prominence with the help of novel technologies related to synthetic chemistry, polymer science, drug delivery, and nanoscience.
+However, these synthetic advancements in chemistry have also raised awareness of the environmental impacts of chemical processes.
 The Hazra group at IISc Bangalore is focused on research associated with green & sustainable chemistry.
-Our aim to develop new technologies for valuable product synthesis considering the green chemistry principle.
-The goals are i) development of recyclable amphiphilic molecules and use them as a micelles; ii) get rid of toxic organic solvents for organic reactions, using minimum amounts of recyclable micelles or water as the reaction medium; (iii) earth abundant metals catalysis, ligand designed, bimetallic nanocatalysis; (iv) merging chemo-catalysis with bio-catalysis: development of nano-machine.
+We aim to develop new technologies for valuable product synthesis, considering the green chemistry principle.
+The goals are i) development of recyclable amphiphilic molecules and use them as micelles; ii) get rid of toxic organic solvents for organic reactions, using minimum amounts of recyclable micelles or water as the reaction medium; (iii) earth-abundant metals catalysis, redox non innocent ligand design; (iv) merging chemo-catalysis with bio-catalysis: development of nano-machine; (v) Photo-Micellar Catalysis; (vi) Heterogenous catalysis in water with atomically dispersed catalysts.

 Micellar Catalysis: The chemistry in water

 Water, the solvent for life!
-However, until recently water is considered as the worst enemy for synthetic chemists and efforts had been made to avoid traces amount of water from the reactants or organic solvents.
-Micellar catalysis is an enabler to perform chemistry in water under very mild conditions thus mimicking Nature.
-The nanoconfinement of micelles act as a nanoreactors to solubilize reactants and catalysts in aqueous condition.
+However, until recently, water was considered the worst enemy for synthetic chemists, and efforts had been made to avoid trace amounts of water from the reactants or organic solvents.
+Micellar catalysis is an enabler to perform chemistry in water under very mild conditions, thus mimicking Nature.
+The nano-/or microconfinement of micelles acts as a reactor to solubilize reactants and catalysts in aqueous conditions.

 Bio-Micellar Catalysis